Wadi al Seeq

 The UNRWA clinic used to visit the community but these visits stopped in 2018.

-The closest health clinic is in Taybeh village or Deir Jreir.
+The closest health clinic is in At Tayba village or Deir Jarir.
 The nearest hospitals are in Ramallah and Jericho.

 Location of Services